“Spacious, staffed villa and cottage on a hill near Soufriere, with glorious Piton views, a private pool and a tennis court (sleeps 2-8)”

 - The spacious living room spills out onto a shady terrace

 - The views are magnificent: on a clear day you can see for 60 miles over to St Vincent

 - It’s a peaceful, picturesque setting amid colourful bougainvillea, plus there’s a warm, inviting and totally secluded pool

-- The rooms have antique four-posters swathed in mosquito nets and Egyptian linen
+- The rooms have antique four-posters swathed in Egyptian linen

 - You’ll find a collection of DVDs, CDs and games in case the weather turns

 - The house is on a steep hillside and there are lots of steps - it’s unsuitable for guests with limited mobility